Antique and Rare Sewing Machines Sewing Machine Research

 (Picture and Text Courtesy of Dorothy Brumleve)

-The first Singer machine specially designed for family sewing was commonly known as "the Turtle Back" and was produced in 1856.
+The first Singer machine specially designed for family sewing was commonly known as "the Turtle Back" and was produced from 1856 to 1859.
 It had a vibrating overhanging shaft, for actuating the needle-bar, and a reciprocating shuttle.
 Motion was given to the mechanism from the rocking treadle through a driving wheel carrying a broad leather belt capable of carrying much greater power than was required for its purpose.